sijuswamy/Common-LaTeX-Templates-for-Engineers/README.md

 >**Step-4:** Open respective `.TeX` files and compile to get the `.pdf` output.

-# Various Templated available in this Repo
+# Various Templates available in this Repo

 ## Template for Presentation